Clushini/HeadHunter/README.md

 Includes the LiveSearch manager with all features unlocked 100% free

+**YOU NEED TO MESSAGE ME TO ADD THE FLAG TO YOUR ACCOUNT TO AUTO-COPY.
+THIS IS A TEMPORARY ISSUE.**

 Message me on discord if you have any questions
 Discord: https://discord.gg/bPb5VxghAt